Nurses greeted with surprise at airport after spending several weeks working in hospitals in NYC

 Their families had mixed emotions when they said they were making the trip.

-“Prayer every day for her for God to watch over her and all of the people that are up there working,” said Tony.
+“Prayer every day for her for God to watch over her and all of the people that are up there working,” Tony said.
 “I don’t know that I have been any more worried or concerned in my life.”

 Both women said they knew they were doing the right thing.
 It is a decision so many others have also made, putting their lives on the line to make sure other people had a chance to go home to their families as well.

-“With all of the flooding of the nurses that came in, we were able to make a huge difference up there,” said Norissa Rupe.
+“With all of the flooding of the nurses that came in, we were able to make a huge difference up there,” Norissa Rupe said.

 Both women will have to quarantine for two weeks before they can return to work or go out in public.